rleber/bun/doc/readme.md

 Waterloo, vintage mid- to late 1980s.
 This machine used several particular formats, which I only understand imperfectly.
 Some salient features:
 - The Honeywell machine (often referred to as the "bun", as in "Honeybun"), used 36 bit words.
-- There are at least two formats of archive: normal, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
+- There are at least two formats of archive: text, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
 There may also be some files compressed using a Huffman coding scheme.

-More detailed notes on the file formats (and some old reference programs written in B -- an ancestor of C) are including in the doc/file_format directory of this project._
+More detailed notes on the file formats (and some old reference programs written in B -- an ancestor of C) are included in the doc/file_format directory of this project.